Bracknell Forest Council

 Bracknell Forest Council, also known as Bracknell Forest Borough Council, is the local authority for Bracknell Forest, a local government district with borough status in Berkshire, England.
 Since 1998, the council has been a unitary authority, being a district council which also performs the functions of a county council.
-The council is currently in no overall control, operating as a minority Labour administration since 2025.
+The council has been under no overall control since 2025, being run by a Labour minority administration.
 It is based at Time Square in Bracknell.

 History

 The non-metropolitan district of Bracknell was created in 1974 under the Local Government Act 1972, covering the same area as the former Easthampstead Rural District, which had been created in 1894.
 Bracknell District Council was a lower-tier authority, with Berkshire County Council providing county-level services to the area.
 In 1988 the district was awarded borough status, allowing the chair of the council to take the title of mayor.
 The council changed the district's name from Bracknell to Bracknell Forest at the same time, becoming Bracknell Forest Borough Council.

 In 1998, Berkshire County Council was abolished and its functions were taken over by the county's six districts, including Bracknell Forest.
 Berkshire continues to exist as a ceremonial county and a non-metropolitan county, albeit without a county council.
 The council's full legal name remains Bracknell Forest Borough Council, but it styles itself Bracknell Forest Council.